keithnoguchi/kube-on-air/README.md

 ocker://19.3.5
 ```

-I'm using [flannel] as a [kubernetes cluster networking] module, as shown in
+I'm using [kube-router] as the [kubernetes cluster networking] module, as shown in
 `kubectl get pod -n kube-system` output:

 ```sh